Quasi-periodic standing wave solutions of gravity-capillary water waves: Ideas of proof

-Our strategy will be to diagonalize (actually it is sufficient to ``almost diagonalize") the linearized operator in \eqref{forma-lineare-preliminary} by the KAM scheme of section \ref{sec: reducibility}.
+Our strategy will be to diagonalize, actually it is sufficient to ``almost diagonalize", the linearized operator in \eqref{forma-lineare-preliminary} by the KAM scheme of section \ref{sec: reducibility}.
+The expression ``almost diagonalize" refers to the fact that in Theorem \ref{Teorema di riducibilita} the remainders $ {\bf R}_n $ and $ {\bf Q}_n $ that are left in \eqref{cal L infinito} are not zero, but small as $ O( \e \gamma^{-1} N_{n-1}^{- \mathtt a})$ (and this is because we require just the finitely many diophantine conditions \eqref{Cantor set}).
 This requires to analyze more in detail the pseudo-differential nature of the remainders after all the conjugation steps -a key difference concerns the nature of the block-off diagonal operators in $ (h, \bar h )$ with respect to the diagonal ones- and to be able to impose the second Melnikov non-resonance conditions.

 In section \ref{complex-coordinates} we introduce complex coordinates $ (h, \bar h ) $, which are convenient to reduce the off-diagonal blocks of the linear system to a very negative order (section \ref{sec:decoupling}).
 We could have introduced the complex variables $ (h, \bar h )$ right after section \ref{sec:linearized operator} performing the symmetrization procedure and the space reduction of the highest order (section \ref{sec:changes}) in the variables $ (h, \bar h) $.
 This way, however, would require to use an Egorov type argument to estimate the remainders unlike in section \ref{sec:changes} we use (as in \cite{AB}) only the simple change of variables \eqref{change-of-variable}.